aroberge/friendly-traceback-docs/docs/html/_sources/design.rst.txt

 Purpose
 -------

-Friendly-traceback primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.
+Friendly-traceback's primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.

-A secondary goal is to help them learn how to decipher a normal Python traceback and use the information to understand what went wrong and how to fix it.
+A secondary goal is to help them learn how to decipher a normal Python traceback and use the information **provided by Python** to understand what went wrong and how to fix it.

 .. sidebar:: Thought ...